Follow us on Instagram @ucla.globalsiblings!

 - Meet with your Sibling virtually or in-person a minimum of once a month (not including family/program events), but more often is highly encouraged!
 This is an equal relationship; both Siblings need to make an effort to consistently meet with one another.
 Your Sibling’s experience is dependent on your commitment to the program!
 Time zone proximity and convenience will be considered when pairing Siblings.
 However, the purpose of Global Siblings is to provide UCLA students with an opportunity to build cross-cultural connections.
 Given that many participants may be in their home countries around the world during the fall quarter, flexibility on the part of all participants will be required in order to maintain fairness when scheduling Sibling meetups.

 - Notify your Global Siblings Coordinators or Dashew staff immediately if your Sibling is unresponsive, not meeting program expectations, or you have any other concerns.
 There is generally a waitlist of applicants and you may have the option to be re-paired with a new Sibling.

-- Attend at least two Global Siblings events per quarter (any combination of family events and All Family Socials), which will be organized by Dashew staff and your Global Siblings Coordinators.
-Dependent on the time zones of those accepted to the program, Dashew staff and your Coordinators will work to find a convenient time for All Family Socials and your family events, all of which will be held virtually in the fall. (*Note: Attending All Family Orientation is a program requirement and does NOT count toward the two event/quarter attendance requirement for the fall quarter.)
+- Attend at least two Global Siblings program events per quarter , which will be organized by Dashew staff and your Global Siblings Coordinators.
+Dependent on the time zones of those accepted to the program, Dashew staff and your Coordinators will work to schedule program events at a convenient time for all participants; however, we cannot guarantee that each event will be at a time most convenient to every participant. (*Note: Attending All Family Orientation is a program requirement and does NOT count toward the two event/quarter attendance requirement for the fall quarter.)